Article Table Of Contents

 It seems as if there's a neighborhood for everyone in Las Vegas.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Las Vegas.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Nevada thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Las Vegas.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Las Vegas neighborhoods are the worst, and which are the best?
+So the question arises, which Las Vegas neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Las Vegas hoods need a little tender loving care - the sore thumbs of the Las Vegas area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although The Lakes ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Las Vegas hoods need a little tender loving care – the sore thumbs of the Las Vegas area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Sheep Mountain ranks way above the rest.

-We examined 26 of Las Vegas's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Las Vegas's reputation.
+We examined 26 of Las Vegas’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Las Vegas’s reputation.

-The Worst Neighborhoods In Las Vegas For 2022
+The Most Dangerous Neighborhoods In Las Vegas For 2024

-So what's the worst neighborhood to live in Las Vegas for 2022?
-According to the most recent census data, West Las Vegas looks to be the worst neighborhood in Las Vegas.
+So what’s the worst neighborhood to live in Las Vegas for 2024?
+According to the most recent census data, Umc looks to be the worst neighborhood in Las Vegas.

 Read on to see how we determined the places around Las Vegas that need a pick-me-up.
 And remember, don't blame the messenger.